 Promises to give have been recorded as current or noncurrent assets, depending upon their maturity, and include all amounts pledged to the Foundation.
 Based upon the nature and reputation of donors, as well as past collection history, pledges are all considered collectible.
-No amounts were written off for the years ending December 31, 2022 and 2021 and no allowance has been recorded.
+There were no promise to give balances for the years ending December 31, 2023 and 2022.